List of Burger King products: BK Chicken Fries

 BK Chicken Fries are a fried chicken product sold by the international fast-food restaurant chain Burger King.
 At the time of their introduction in 2005, the company had intended Chicken Fries to be one of their larger, adult oriented products made with higher quality ingredients than their standard menu items.
 Additionally, the product further targeted the snacking and convenience food markets with a specific packaging design that was intended to be easier to handle and fit into automotive cup holders.
 The product was part of a series of product introductions designed to expand Burger King's menu with both more sophisticated fare and present a larger, meatier product that appealed to 24- to 36-year-old adult males.
 Along with this series of larger, more complex group of menu products, the company intended to attract a larger, more affluent adult audience who would be willing to spend more on the better quality products.
 They were discontinued in the United States in 2012, but continued to be sold in some markets, such as Italy.
 In August 2014, they were reintroduced for a limited time offering (LTO) in North America, leading to their permanent re-addition to the menu in March 2015 in over 30 countries globally.

 As one of the company's major offerings, the chicken fries are sometimes the center of product advertising for the company.
 The original advertisements were created by the firm of Crispin, Porter + Bogusky and were the subject of both criticism and legal action by the Nu Metal band Slipknot over claims of intellectual property rights, while later advertising programs started the company on new direction of digital-based, multi-media advertising.
 With the product's North American reintroduction in 2014 and 2015, Burger King utilized a heavy social media campaign to help entice fans of the product back into restaurants.
 The company has also relied heavily on product tie-ins with the NFL, NCAA and NASCAR to promote the product across different demographic groups.
 Even though the product been a prominent part of the menu for the better part of a decade, Burger King has released very few limited-time (LTO) variants of the product – its first one being released in the summer of 2015.
 A kids' meal option was available one time in the United States which has included a six-piece order.
 The 2014 reissue is only available for a nine-piece order.

 Chicken Tenders

 The Burger King chicken nuggets were introduced in 1985 to compete with McDonald's Chicken McNuggets.
-Originally made with sliced fillets of chicken, the product was replaced with a formed, chopped-chicken product several years later.
+Originally made with sliced fillets of chicken, the product was replaced with a formed, chopped-chicken product several years later, and then were changed once again in 2026.